florencemezino/i-am-florence/Testing.md

 1. As a recruiter, I want to see if the applicant is currently working on a project / open source project so that I can see if the applicant is an active programmer.
--
--
--
+- In the portfolio section , the coding journey timeline shows clearly if the applicant is on a ongoing course.
+The date is mentionned  on each experience and education

 2. As a recruiter, I want to see if the applicant participates to coding challenges and hackathons so that I can see if the person is curious and like learning new things.
--
--
--
+- In the portfolio section , the coding journey timeline shows clearly if the applicant is on a ongoing coding challenge.

-3. As a recruiter, I want to be able to download a copy of a CV and portfolio so I can share with other team members for a second opinion about the applicant profile.
+3. As a recruiter, I want to be able to download a copy of a CV so I can share with other team members for a second opinion about the applicant profile.
 -
 -
 -